growingrv/DemoCoreML/README.md

 # DemoCoreML
-DemoCoreML is sample app for which **demonstrates machine learning & image recognition.**
+DemoCoreML is sample app which **demonstrates machine learning usage & utilizes image recognition.**

 ## Functional details:
 * The app captures screenshots from a playing video.